anon998/simple-proxy-for-tavern/README.md

 Tavern settings like Temperature, etc. are ignored, edit generationConfig in the code instead.

-You can keep "Keep Example Messages in Prompt" on in the UI so the script receives the examples, but you have to change keepExampleMessagesInPrompt in index.mjs to actually change if this script keeps them or not in the prompt.
+If you want to always keep the example messages of the character in the prompt you have to edit keepExampleMessagesInPrompt in index.mjs while also enabling the option in the Tavern UI.

 The last prompt is saved as prompt.txt, edit the buildLlamaPrompt function to experiment with the format.

+Streaming works for ooba and koboldcpp but it doesn't for kobold.

 ## Tavern Settings Screenshot
 ![settings screenshot](./settings.png)